 The interesting thing here is that this path divided the main river (to the left) from a small gully (on the right) however all along this section special measures have been put in place to 'improve' the river bank.
 Consequently access to the river on the left had been blocked by means of the nylon mesh fence, basically to keep human and dog traffic away from the river bank.
 One wonders if this isn't also impeding access for the otters too.
 That said the otter tracks don't seem to indicate that the otter tried to get to the river so it may not be the hinderance that I suspect it could possibly be.

-A nice clear track with a 2 pence piece in the middle to
+A nice clear track with a 2 pence piece in the middle to give some idea of scale. |

-Here you can see a number of tracks as the otter walks along
+Here you can see a number of tracks as the otter walks along the track.
+They are surprisingly clear and I was fortunate to have arrived on the scene before the ice melted. |

 The gap in the fence and the undergrowth beyond.
-This
+This is the point where the otter seems to have emerged out onto the footpath |

-Saturday 4 February 2012
+Saturday, 4 February 2012

 At last winter bites